 If a mount point is beneath another mount point in the file system hierarchy, a dependency between both units is created automatically.

-monitored by systemd and appear like any other mount
+and appear like any other mount unit in systemd.
+See

 Some file systems have special semantics as API file systems for kernel-to-userspace and userspace-to-userpace interfaces.
 Some of them may not be changed via mount units, and cannot be disabled.
 For a longer discussion see API File Systems.